ethib137/liferay-react-example/README.md

 }
 ```

-After saving your changes you can deploy the app to see a simple app that prints out "Hello World".
+4. After saving your changes you can build & deploy the app to see a simple app that prints out "Hello World".

 ## React Hooks

-Read about the React Hooks [here](https://reactjs.org/docs/hooks-overview.html#state-hook).
+Read about React Hooks [here](https://reactjs.org/docs/hooks-overview.html#state-hook).

 The first React Hook we will use is the `useState` hook.
 Be sure to read about it before you begin. `useState` returns a pair: the current state value and a function that lets you update it.
 The only argument to useState is the initial state.
 We will use this hook to create a counter to see the value provided by React's state managment.

-11. To use the `useState` hook, we have to import it.
+1. To use the `useState` hook, we have to import it.
 Change the line importing React in App.js to the following:
 ```
 import React, {useState} from 'react';
 ```

 After adding this import we can make use of `useState` in our component.

-12. Replace the body of our App function in `App.js` with the following:
+2. Replace the body of our App function in `App.js` with the following:
 ```
 const [count, setCount] = useState(0);